Screening Core

-The Turku Screening Unit is affiliated with four laboratories from across the bioscience campus in Turku, to provide services spanning from virtual screening, structure determination and medicinal chemistry through protein, cell and organoid screens to small animal model screens.
+The Screening Core is part of the Turku Screening Unit, an organisation with three affiliated laboratories from across the bioscience campus in Turku.
+Services provided span from virtual screening, structure determination and medicinal chemistry through protein, cell and organoid screens to small animal model screens.

-The Neuronal Signalling Laboratory at Turku Bioscience focuses on development and application of optical methods to monitor and perturb signalling pathways in cell and tissue models of disease, and to analyse cell and tissue.
+The Neuronal Signalling Laboratory at Turku Bioscience focuses on development and application of optical methods to monitor and perturb signalling pathways in cell and tissue models of disease.

 The MedChem.fi laboratory at the Institute of Biomedicine of the University of Turku is headed by Professor Olli Pentikäinen and provides expertise in virtual screening and optimisation of molecules used in both screens and in target validation methods.

-The Structural Bioinformatics Laboratory at Åbo Akademi University offers expertise in protein-ligand interactions and computational methods for structural bioinformatics to solve complex biological problems in protein structure, function, evolution and molecular interactions.
+The Structural Bioinformatics Laboratory at Åbo Akademi University, SBL-CDD, is an independent unit that offers expertise in protein-ligand interactions and computational methods for structural bioinformatics to solve complex biological problems in protein structure, function, evolution and molecular interactions.

 Research and Development